JonathanEleiott/backend-fundamentals/README.md

 - npm init -y (creates packge.json)
 - npm i express

-## Notes
+## Server Notes

-- node uses module.exports and require instead of export and import
 - app.listen takes in an optional second parameter (function that will run when the server starts)
 - the function in a route will take in a request and a response
 - request -> from the frontend (usually the browser)
 - response -> what the server sends back to the frontend
+- __dirname -> used to get the folder location of where the file is located
+- res.sendFile -> send a file
+  - make sure you send the correct HTML file (not a React one)
+- app.use -> all request types
+- no path written will accept all endpoints
+- express.static -> checks whole folder for a file

+## Notes

+- node uses module.exports and require instead of export and import
+- nodemon -> package that will auto run a file when something changes